 Take on pro bono or non-legal volunteer activities and look for activities that may expose you to potential employers.
-Attend Massachusetts Bar Association or Boston Bar Association lunches on topics that interest you and make a point of talking to at least one person you do not know.
+Attend bar association lunches on topics that interest you and make a point of talking to at least one person you do not know.

 Write an article on a topic that you want employers to associate with you and get it published.
-Spend more time with your children or partner, train for a bike-a-thon, brush up on the piano or get caught up on world affairs.
+Spend more time with your children or partner, train for a bike-a-thon, brush up on the piano, or get caught up on world affairs.